Kine 1 & 2

 The Van Riebeeck Theatre was situated at the corner of Long Street and Riebeeck Street, Cape Town.
 It was built in 1952 by the 20th Century Fox organisation.

 The seating in this luxury cinema was accommodated in stalls and circle sections.
 It was the last of the large auditorium cinemas to be built in Cape Town’s downtown theatreland.
 It was first cinema in Cape Town capable of the 70mm Todd AO projection process with enhanced multichannel sound for the Mike Todd productions of the mid-1950’s.

-This complex closed in the early 1990’s and the building demolished.
+This complex closed in the early-1990’s and the building was demolished.
 An office block housing an insurance company has been erected on the site.

 Just login to your account and subscribe to this theater